ryanspletzer/ryanspletzer.github.io/linkfarm.md

 got me a semi-competent understanding of the bash shell (and its siblings ksh, zsh, fish etc.).
 I'm using zsh most of the time interactively now with the "oh my zsh" extensions, but writing scripts targeting bash.

+* [Applied Cryptography: Protocols, Algorithms, and Source Code in C]( https://www.amazon.com/Applied-Cryptography-Protocols-Algorithms-Source/dp/0471117099) - This book is a great primer on wrapping your head around the underpinnings of how cryptography works.
+Reading the entirety is not necessary, as many of the described algorithms in the book have gone by the wayside over the years since it was written in the 90's, but there are a number there that help to establish a good footing for future cryptographic study and application.

+* [It Doesn't Have to Be Crazy at Work](https://www.amazon.com/Doesnt-Have-Be-Crazy-Work/dp/0062874780) - This is a very thought-provoking work that will have you questioning many of the modern-day practices in companies.
+Overdrawn hours and unrealistic expectations fly in the face of a lot of the sensible approaches outlined in this book.
+Highly recommend it.

 ## Health

 Over the course of 2016 and now into 2017 and beyond I started taking health seriously.
 In particular I lost 40 pounds